backdrop-contrib/simple_access/README.md

 # Simple Access

-The Simple Access module provides an easy way to make nodes accessible by only a group (or groups) of users.
-It defaults to only managing access of view-ability, so that administrators can simply make some nodes "private".
-However, the module can also manage access to editing and deleting of nodes as well, allowing for nodes that are editable by anyone in a certain role.
+The Simple Access module provides a default View permission to content types that can also be managed for each individual node.
+This makes it possible to restrict View acces to Content Types or individual nodes.

+This module also provides an option for creating Access Profiles that manage the View Permission provided by this module along with the Update/Edit and Delete permissions that are already available in core.

 ## Installation